-“If you misplace your ID card and you want to use some money from the bank you won’t be able to make a financial transaction,” said Gbamoi.
+“If you misplace your ID card and you want to use some money from the bank, you won’t be able to make a financial transaction,” said Gbamoi.

 “Now I’ll have access to my money even if I don’t have my ID with me.”

-The digital ID after pilot testing and implementation for financial services will be rolled out as the principal means of identification for citizens seeking to receive services from the government.
+The digital ID, after pilot testing and implementation for financial services, will be rolled out as the principal means of identification for citizens seeking to receive services from the government.
 UN Sustainable Goal 16 requires all nations to provide legal identity for all citizens to build effective, accountable, and inclusive institutions.

 According to a World Bank 2018 Sierra Leone Financial Inclusion Project Fact Sheet, 12.4 percent of adults in Sierra Leone have a bank account.
-The total number of those with access to formal financial services, including mobile money is 19.8 percent.
+The total number of those with access to formal financial services, including mobile money, is 19.8 percent.
 Opening a bank account starts with establishing the identity of each customer.
 Banks must meet a Know Your Customer (KYC) requirement, which prevents fraud and lets financial institutions verify and authenticate each account holder.
-A completed KYC must have an ID, address and in some cases referees.
-But in Sierra Leone identification is a burden both on banks and potential customers.
+A completed KYC must have an ID, address, and, in some cases, referees.
+But in Sierra Leone, identification is a burden both on banks and potential customers.

 “A lot of our people still do not have their physical IDs.
-Even though the National Citizen Registry Registry holds about 5.1 million registrants of our citizens,” said Dr. Patricia Laverley, Deputy Minister of Finance.
+Even though the National Citizen Registry holds about 5.1 million registrants of our citizens,” said Dr. Patricia Laverley, Deputy Minister of Finance.